What is a restricted wallet?

 You can create various conditional restrictions based on different variables including loan status, days past due, number of previous defaults, total amount borrowed, or custom fields specific to your lending operation.
 This flexibility enables sophisticated risk management strategies encoded directly into wallet behavior.

-Setting up restricted wallet on the admin console
+Setting up a restricted wallet on the admin console

 Configuring the restricted wallet feature through the Lendsqr admin console establishes the default restriction policy that applies across your platform.
 Here is how to set it up step by step.